-The name "Castleson" or Castillo and Sons is an acknowledgement to Mrs. Lopez's father, Mariano del Castillo.
+The name "Castleson" or Castillo and Sons was an acknowledgement to Mrs. Lopez's father, Mariano del Castillo.
 The name was already used by her uncle Raul del Castillo in opening Castleson College in Pasay City in the 1950s.

 To date, there are three schools located in Homesite, City Heights, and Victorias.
 The school in Homesite comprises a preschool and Grades 1-6.
 City Heights has a preschool and Grades 1-12.
 The Victorias location has a preschool and Grades 1-12.
 Grades 11 and 12 were opened in July 2020.
 In 2018, all Jack & Jill Schools and Castleson High became fully prepared for inclusion in that any student with special needs can attend any of the schools and receive the services they need.
 As a result, Sidera Special Child Center became less of a "center" and more of a "program".
 Sidera at City Heights continues to provide one-on-one attention and services to students with highly specialized needs.

-Due to declining health, Mrs. Lopez relinquished the administration of the schools in 2010 to her daughters and grandchildren.
+Mrs. Lopez relinquished the administration of the schools in 2010 to her daughters and grandchildren.
 In 2017, an Academic Director started overseeing all schools and providing support for curriculum and educational resources.
-Mrs. Lopez passed away in 2020.

 All of our schools are private, non-sectarian institutions in Negros Occidental, Philippines.
 Jack & Jill School will celebrate its 60th anniversary in 2023.
 We are the first and true inclusive K-12 school in Bacolod City.